-Shoreline Community College offers a short-term program in Sustainable Business Leadership leading to a Certificate of Completion (CC) and an entry level position in the industry.
+Ailsa Kellam 206-546-4657 akellam@shoreline.edu Rm 1410 Irene Ferrante 206-533-6704 iferrante@shoreline.edu Rm 1406 Program Information: Length of Program: 30 Credits Completion Award: Certificate of Completion Enrollment: Fall, Winter, Spring, Summer Approximate Quarterly Costs: \$25-\$85 (in addition to tuition, books and parking) Website: http://shoreline.edu/programs/businessadministration/ Sustainable Business Leadership Certificate of Completion Planning Guide Program Description: Shoreline Community College offers a short-term program in Sustainable Business Leadership leading to a Certificate of Completion (CC) and an entry level position in the industry.
 Students interested in advancement are encouraged to enroll in longer courses of study to complete additional certificates or associate degrees in General Business or other areas of interest.
-Students pursuing a four-year baccalaureate degree in Business should follow the Business Associate in Arts (AA-DTA) direct transfer degree planning guide.
+Students pursuing a four-year baccalaureate degree in Business should follow the Associate in Business, DTA/MRP Planning Guide.
 Certificate of Completion - 15 Credits Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.
+GPA of 2.0 or better for the entire program required.
 Program Prerequisites:

-Placement into ENGL $\!\!\!\!$ 101 or BTWRT 215 and placement into MATH 070 or BUS 102.
+Placement into ENGL & 101 or BTWRT 215 and placement into MATH 070 or BUS 102.

 Program Requirements

 Core Requirements

-- Courses offered once per year, during the quarter listed.
+- \ Courses offered once per year, during the quarter listed.

-- BUS 217 Fundamentals of Sustainable Business Credits:
+- BUS 217 Fundamentals of Sustainable Business

-5
+Credits: 5 \

-- BUS 218 Sustainable Business Strategies Credits: 5
+- BUS 218 Sustainable Business Strategies Credits: 5 \

-- BUS 219 Sustainable Marketing Credits: 5
+- BUS 219 Sustainable Marketing Credits: 5 \

 Certificate Completion

 Students should automatically receive their Certificate after successful completion of all required courses.
-If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning and Success at jaydelotte@shoreline.edu or 206-546-4719.
+If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning at jaydelotte@shoreline.edu or 206-546-4719.

 Program Advisor: